top of page

 I am struggling in areas of my class, where can I get help?

-The best thing to do first, is to have a conversation with your instructor.
-They may be able to provide suggestions on how to successfully complete your work.
+The best first step is to speak with your instructor.
+They may be able to provide suggestions for completing your work.

 bottom of page